-- Fuel and oil; - Salaries of drivers, mechanics, schedulers, dispatchers, security, and other personnel performing job duties supporting the system's overall operation. - Operating Supplies and Materials which is an article of nonexpendable, tangible personal property with a useful life of less than one year or an acquisition cost that is less than the lesser of the capitalization level established by the governmental unit for financial statements purposes or \$5,000; - Replacement tires; - Replacement parts that do not meet the criteria for capital items; - Maintenance and repairs; - Administrative expenses such as Executive Director, Personnel Director/Manager, Secretary, Bookkeepers, Accounting, can be listed on a separate Administrative budget with 80% federal share and 20% local match.
+- Fuel and oil; - Salaries of drivers, mechanics, schedulers, dispatchers, security, and other personnel performing job duties supporting the system's overall operation. - Operating Supplies which are all tangible personal property other than those described in the definition of "Equipment."
+A computing device is a supply if the acquisition cost is below the lesser of the capitalization level established by the recipient or subrecipient for financial statement purposes or \$10,000, regardless of the length of its useful life; - Replacement tires; - Replacement parts that do not meet the criteria for capital items; - Maintenance and repairs; - Administrative expenses such as Executive Director, Personnel Director/Manager, Secretary, Bookkeepers, Accounting, can be listed on a separate Administrative budget with 80% federal share and 20% local match.
 Administrative expenses can also be included on the Operating line item budget with a 50% federal share and 50% local match - Vehicle licenses and fees; - Vehicle Insurance (either operating or administration); and - The cost associated with the use of passenger escorts or driver's aides.
 However, these costs arise most frequently as a result of a mandate in the provision of a contracted service and should therefore be distributed to the contracting agency whenever feasible.